Knot Floer homology and fixed points: Introduction

 \begin{thm} Let $Y$ be a closed, oriented $3$--manifold, and $K\subset Y$ be a fibered knot with fiber $F$ and monodromy $\varphi$.
 If then $\varphi$ is freely isotopic to a diffeomorphism with at most $r-1$ fixed points. \end{thm}

 The proof of Theorem~\ref{thm:FPbound} uses the same strategy as in \cite{BHS,NiFPFree}.
-It also follows from unpublished work of Ghiggini and Spano \cite{GS}.
+Ghiggini and Spano \cite{GS} proved a similar result for certain area-preserving diffeomorphisms using a completely different framework.
+See Subsection~\ref{subsect:GS} for comparisons of our result with Ghiggini--Spano's work.

-One important ingredient of the proof is Cotton-Clay's computation of the symplectic Floer homology of a mapping class \cite{CC}, which is based on the work of Jiang--Guo \cite{JiangGuo} and Gautschi \cite{Gautschi}.
+One important ingredient of the proof is Cotton-Clay's computation of the symplectic Floer homology of a mapping class \cite{CC}.
+For each mapping class of a closed surface, Cotton-Clay constructed a ``perturbed standard form map'' which is an area-preserving diffeomorphism.
+(A lot of such constructions have already been carried out in the work of Jiang--Guo \cite{JiangGuo} and Gautschi \cite{Gautschi}.)
+He then computed the symplectic Floer homology of this perturbed standard form map.

 There was, however, a gap in the statement of his computation.
 Below, we will state the theorem in a less confusing way.
 The meaning of the terms in the formula, as well as the explanation of the mistake, will be given in Section~\ref{sect:SFH}.
 This gap does not affect the argument in \cite{BHS} and \cite{NiFPFree}.

 \begin{thm} Let $\widehat{\phi}:\Sigma\to\Sigma$ be a perturbed standard form map in a reducible mapping class $h\in\Gamma$.
 Then

 \end{thm}

 The difference between (\ref{eq:SFH}) and the formula in \cite[Theorem~4.16]{CC} is that there is an extra term $\mathbb F^{2n_{f}}$ in (\ref{eq:SFH}), where $n_f$ is the number of annuli on which the restriction of $\widehat{\phi}$ is a flip-twist map.
 See also Remark~\ref{rem:CC} for another interpretation of \cite[Theorem~4.16]{CC} which yields the correct result.